phoeniX1817/phoeniX1817/README.md

 -     <DSA, SQL, Java, OOP, springboot>
 - 🌱 open to network, feel free to approach

-- ⚡ Fun fact: mad love for music
+- ⚡ Fun fact: mad love for music,books,cricket

 <!---
 phoeniX1817/phoeniX1817 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.